 Our Top 10 songs from the 1970s pop rock group The Babys takes a look at some of the best material the band released throughout their dynamic career.
 Headed by the million dollar voice of John Waite, the Babys released some of the most addictive rock and roll pop songs of the classic rock era.
 The band was able to balance the fine line between rock and roll groove, pop melodies and commercial arrangements that found a home on both album oriented rock and top 40 radio.

 The Babys released their first album in January of 1977 entitled simply The Babys.
 The cover art was a portrait of all four members, well dressed and somewhat mischievous looking, staring straight at the camera.
-The four original members consisted of John Waite on bass and lead vocals, Tony Brock on drums, Wally Stocker on guitar and Michael Corby on keys.
-If your going to release a debut album, your going to get the chance to release a second one if the first album has a hit.
+The four original members consisted of John Waite on bass and lead vocals, Tony Brock on drums, Wally Stocker on guitar and Michael Corby on guitars and keys. (check out Michael Corby’s mad rant against this article in the comments section below) If your going to release a debut album, your going to get the chance to release a second one if the first album has a hit.
 The Babys clinched that deal with the success of the albums first single “If You’ve Got the Time.”
 That song instantly put The Babys on the map.

 The Babys followed up their first album with their sophomore record entitled Broken Heart.
 Once again the band delivered an album with a successful commercial single called “Isn’t It Time.”
 The same lineup appeared on the band’s second album.